Kevinl0378/league-of-legends-analysis/README.md

 ```
 The accuracy of this model was roughly 72%, a significant jump from the accuracies of the previous regression models.
 From this point onwards, any strategy that I tried would simply decrease the accuracy of the model.
 ## Conclusion
-Based on the output above, since the `blueKills` factor has the largest coefficient, my conclusion is that the factor with the largest corelation to winning a game in League of Legends is the **number of enemies killed by a team**.
+Based on the output above, since the `blueKills` factor has the largest positive coefficient, my conclusion is that the factor with the largest corelation to winning a game in League of Legends is the **number of enemies killed by a team**.

 <br/>

 ## Data Visualizations
-### Regressions Between Factors
+### Average Level vs. Number of Kills AND Number of Deaths vs. Number of Kills
 ![Regressions between variables](https://github.com/Kevinl0378/league-of-legends-analysis/blob/main/Regressions%20between%20variables.png)

 ### Individual Logistic Regressions